Carl-Armstrong/cast-generator/README.md

 - Allow user to toggle traits on and off
 - Create relationship preferences (All family/no family/love triangle/no romance/etc)
 - Randomly get names from database or allow user to set
-- Display randomly generated images with each character
+- ~~Display randomly generated images with each character~~
+- Find better api for generating faces... seriously
+- Faces should match gender when gender is provided